BrenoAroCos/Pdf-to-text/README.md

 To use it, first you must install Tesseract, to do this, use the following link: https://github.com/UB-Mannheim/tesseract/wiki

-The pdf reader is configured to use portuguese as the trained language, so to use it, you also must download the portuguese training data for tesseract using the following link: https://github.com/tesseract-ocr/tessdata/blob/main/por.traineddata
+The pdf reader is configured to use portuguese as the trained language, so to use it, you must select the portuguese training data while installing, it is also possible to download the portuguese training data the following link: https://github.com/tesseract-ocr/tessdata/blob/main/por.traineddata

-After downloading it, save it in your tesseract training data folder, located inside where you installed pytesseract (EX: C:\...\Tesseract-OCR\tessdata)
+After downloading it, save it in your tesseract training data folder, located inside where you installed Tesseract (EX: C:\...\Tesseract-OCR\tessdata)

+lastly, you must add an environment path to your tesseract installation.
+After doing that, all there is left to do is run the executable and convert your pdf to text!